 Creating a more comfortable living situation is an attraction to downsizing.
 Relocating into a smaller home will force most to get rid of clutter and stuff.
 A liberating process for some and an anxiety inducing moment for others.
 Are you prepared to surrender some of your belongings?

 Also, some Americans reduce the size of their home and seek out luxury amenities.
 Creature comforts such as high-end finishes, no stairs or a more centrally located dwelling is a strong pull.

 However, downsizing is not for everyone.
 Is your identity tied to being in a spacious home?
 Is it necessary to have plenty of room for guests?

 Downsizing does not make financial sense in every situation.
 Homeowners often assume if they sell their current place and move into something smaller, they walk away with money, but that is not always the case.

 An article from CNBC on the subject of downsizing suggests taking a look at your monthly costs of housing, rather than size alone.
 “Downsizing provides less opportunity in low-cost areas.”
 Locations where home prices, taxes and insurance tend to be lower, you could yield little financial gain.

 While many see downsizing as moving backward, it can be a step forward for others.

-Whether you are looking to buy or rent a home, GreatFlorida Insurance can help you protect your valuables.
-We offer affordable options for homeowners insurance as well as renters insurance.
+Whether you live in a spacious dwelling or a cozy home, GreatFlorida Insurance provide competitive rates for homeowners insurance.
 Give us a call today.

-The post Buy or Rent? appeared first on The GreatFlorida Insurance Blog.
+The post Does it Make Sense to Downsize? appeared first on The GreatFlorida Insurance Blog.